 In the animal world, when animals stare into the eyes of other animals this is usually seen as a threat.
 VetStreet.com explains that direct eye contact or a hard or prolonged stare is usually perceived as a threat or challenge to the recipient of that stare.
 If two cats are to meet and they’re not bothered by the presence of each other, then it is likely they’ll send a friendly message.

-Obviously they can do this with body language in a number of ways.
+Obviously, they can do this with body language in a number of ways.
 But, if you watch closely when this occurs, they will often look at each other, blink, and then look away.
 They do this to tell each other that there is no sense of threat, fear, or danger.
-Now, when cats give hard stares, you’ll likely hear growling and hissing followed immediately afterwards.
+Now, when cats give hard stares, you’ll likely hear growling and hissing followed immediately afterward.
 If a cat does feel threatened by another cat’s presence, they’re not about to take their eyes off of them for a single second.

 Did you learn anything new and interesting about our feline friends?
 Don’t forget to share this article with other cat lovers that you know so they can learn something, too.